 adhd and workplace stress

-ADHD makes you more sensitive to stress, and when workplace challenges pile up, they often trigger struggles with focus, emotional regulation, and executive functioning.
+ADHD makes you more sensitive to stress, and when workplace challenges pile up, they often trigger overload in your brain, making it harder for you to think, do your job well, and stay emotionally regulated.

 In my therapy practice here in Charlotte, I see how the wrong fit between my clients and their stressful work environment is catastrophic for their happiness and mental health.